HL7/cql/input/pages/02-authorsguide.md

 { 3 }
 ```

-To remove the elements in one list from another list, use the [.kw]#except# operator:
+To remove the elements in one list from another list, use the <span class="kw">except</span> operator:

 ``` cql
 { 1, 2, 3 } except { 3, 4, 5 }